drocheam/optrace/docs/source/usage/tma.rst

 Details on the implementation are described in :numref:`ray_image_object_distances`.

-Another feature is the calculation of the ABCD matrix for a specific object and image distance.
+Besides `TMA.abcd <optrace.tracer.transfer_matrix_analysis.TMA.abcd>`,
-The corresponding :meth:`matrix_at <optrace.tracer.transfer_matrix_analysis.TMA.matrix_at>` method requires the object and image position:
+which defines the system from vertex to vertex, the class also provides a convenient :meth:`matrix_at <optrace.tracer.transfer_matrix_analysis.TMA.matrix_at>`, which calculates the ABCD matrix for an additional given object and image distance:

 .. doctest::